-Fr.
-Ray is the son of the late Thomas and Gwendolyn East.
+Monsignor Ray East is the son of the late Thomas and Gwendolyn East.
 The grandson of Baptist missionaries to South Africa, he was born in Newark, New Jersey.
 Raised in San Diego, he graduated from the University of San Diego with a degree in Business Administration.

 Bonnie started her career as a music teacher, and to this day she maintains the clear, methodical manner of an educator.
 She has worked in music ministry in the Archdiocese of Minneapolis and St. Paul archdiocese for more than four decades, including teaching at the School of Divinity at the University of St. Thomas.
 Currently she serves as the Choir Director at Corpus Christi Parish in Roseville, MN.

-Bonnie travels all over the country giving cantor clinics and workshops, including NPM Institutes and Conferences.
-She served on the faculty of Music Ministry Alive, with David Haas for 19 years.
-She is energetic, funny, enthusiastic, knowledgeable and has the enormous heart of someone sincerely dedicated to serving Christ and his people.
+She travels all over the country giving cantor clinics and workshops, including NPM Institutes and Conferences.
+She served on the faculty of Music Ministry Alive, with David Haas for the 19 years.

+Bonnie is energetic, funny, enthusiastic, knowledgeable and has the enormous heart of someone sincerely dedicated to serving Christ and his people.

 Chrissy is from Minneapolis, MN, where she lives with her husband, Nick, and two daughters, Samantha and Jessica.
 She is a Kindergarten Teacher Aide and an Extended Day Teacher for grades K-8 at Annunciation Catholic School in Minneapolis.

-She has 30 years of cantoring and music ministry experience at multiple parishes in both Wisconsin and Minnesota.

-Chrissy is well versed in other areas of ministry, including lectoring, liturgical dance, and environment planning.
+She has about 30 years of Cantoring and Music Ministry experience at multiple parishes in both Wisconsin and Minnesota.
+She is well versed in other areas of ministry, including lectoring, liturgical dance, and environment planning.
 She was a member of Music Ministry Alive! for 11 years, and currently cantors and sings in the choir at Corpus Christi parish in Roseville, MN.

 Jes currently works for the Target Corporation in Minneapolis, MN and resides in Lino Lakes, MN.
 Jes completed her undergraduate studies at St. Catherine University in St. Paul and is currently studying to earn a Masters of Arts in Organizational Leadership at St. Mary’s University of Minnesota.